thefundamentalfan/thefundamentalfan.github.io/_posts/2015-10-27-Seth-Jones.md

 ---
 layout: post
-title: On The NHL Draft and The World: The Saga of Seth Jones
+title: On The NHL Draft and The World - The Saga of Seth Jones
 ---
 By Eric Cole